tsandefer/dsi_capstone_2/README.md

   * Each of my models were achieving self-recognition for around 97-99.4% of the training data
    * Except for the model that I trained on tagged annotations and lyrics, which achieved roughly 17%

-- Comparison against best/worst pairs classified by Standardized Votes
+- Comparison against best/worst pairs

 <p align="center">
   <img src="images/cs_sim_final.png" width = 800>